Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ### 4. Fault Tolerance
 - **Actor Model**: Supervisors monitor actors and restart them if they fail, ensuring system reliability.
 - **AI Agents**: Agents must be resilient to failures (e.g., a crashed server).
-The actor model’s supervision ensures agents recover without disrupting the system.
+The actor model's supervision ensures agents recover without disrupting the system.
 - **Example**: If an AI agent for inventory tracking fails, a supervisor actor can restart it, preserving system functionality.

 ### 5. Modularity